microsoft/vscode-docs/docs/extensionAPI/vscode-api-commands.md

   Property-value pairs that can be passed through this argument:

   * 'levels': Number of levels to fold
-  * 'up': If 'true', folds given number of levels up otherwise folds down
+  * 'direction': If 'up', folds given number of levels up otherwise folds down

 `editor.action.showReferences` - Show references at a position in a file